-Eventually the former student became king and when his son turned sixteen he desired to seize the kingdom for himself.
+Eventually the former student became king and, as predicted, when his son turned sixteen he desired to seize the kingdom for himself.
 His attendants encouraged him, saying that having power when one is young is better than waiting until old age.
 So they planned to kill the king by poisoning his rice.
 The prince went to eat with his father and when the food was served the king said, “Rats are choosy and while they don’t like the husks, they eat the grains.”
 Hearing this, the prince thought he had been discovered and did not pour the poison in his father’s bowl.

 The prince and his attendants came up with a new plan: during the next great reception, the prince would stab his father with his sword.
 While waiting for the right moment, he heard his father say, “I heard the plot devised during the secret meeting in the forest.”
 Again thinking his father was on to him, the prince ran away.
 His attendants said he was imagining things and should get on with the assassination.